 When most people think about allergies, the typical and most common ones which spring to mind are nuts, gluten, and penicillin.
-However it’s not just things which are orally consumed that can cause allergic reactions.
-Believe it or not, certain types of mattress can cause more harm to people than others.
-We discuss some scenarios in depth below:
+However, it’s not just things that are orally consumed that can cause allergic reactions.
+Believe it or not, certain types of mattress can cause more harm to people than others, which is why many people are turning to non-toxic mattresses as a healthier option.
+We discuss some scenarios in-depth below:

 Rubber Tree Sap